 David Schleifer researches and writes about healthcare, food, technology and education.
 His work has been published in venues including... read more

 Molly Bain is a writer, teacher, and performer.
 She has taught everything from fourth grade to theater fundamentals to workshops on... read more

 Jill Sisson Quinn is the author of Deranged: Finding a Sense of Place in the Landscape and in the Lifespan and has received a John... read more

 Lee Gutkind, the founder and editor of Creative Nonfiction, is Distinguished Writer-in-Residence at CSPO and Professor in the Hugh Downs... read more

 Graham Shelby is a writer and professional storyteller in Louisville, Kentucky.
-He’s working on a memoir that includes the story he told at... read more
+He produced a one-man show in 2017 titled The Man on... read more